08 Jan 5 Content Marketing Tactics to Supercharge Traffic & Lead Generation [2019 Update]

 We’ve intentional created a small list to reach out to.
 There’s no excuse not to make each email we send hyper-personalized to the recipient.

 Instead of providing you with a script, let’s create an email to a fictional influencer from scratch.
 We’ll call her Sally for the sake of this guide.

 Sally is the founder of a design agency called Grizzly Bear Creative that serves SaaS companies.
 Her following is similar to ours and she is very active on Twitter.
 She’s a great target.

 Let’s use this insight to construct an email message especially for this influencer.
 Your message must be personalized when reaching out to thought leaders.
 This means crafting each email message manually.

 Sally shares the music she listens to on Twitter.
 Recently, I notice that she’s been tweeting about Prince.
 I’ve already engaged with these tweets, so the email hook is contextual.

-I then referencing content that I’ve already engaged with.
-This will ensure I’m not simply name-dropping for the sake of personalization.
+I then reference content that I’ve already engaged with.
+This ensures I’m not simply name-dropping for the sake of personalization.

 I then go into why I’m emailing, with a clear reason for the email.
 Finally, I wrap it up with a simple call-to-action to take the conversation further.

 An email like this is likely to generate a response.
 But be sure to follow up if you don’t hear back from them.
 They’re busy and may need a nudge.